 As per your request, we have prepared an estimate of the Total Insurable Value of the applicable assets for Strata LMS 280 - Chateau Comox.
-The subject property consists of an eight storey concrete high rise apartment building, located at 1272 Comox Street in Vancouver, British Columbia.
+The subject property is comprised of a concrete-framed apartment building located at 1272 Comox Street, Vancouver, BC, V6E 1K7.